 It’s a way to average your various pricing plans and billing periods in to a single, consistent number that you can track the trend of over time.

-How do you calculate MRR for a SaaS?
+How to calculate MRR

-So 5 customers paying you an average of $100/mo would mean an MRR of $500.
-Ah, much easier.
+So 10 customers paying you an average of $100 per month would mean an MRR of $1,000.

-- New MRR = Additional MRR from new customers
+- New MRR — Additional MRR from new customers

 Net New MRR = New MRR + Expansion MRR - Churned MRR